 “No,” he answered slowly.
 “I do not believe that is wise.
 It is far safer for you to be here than anywhere else.
-And your host family may not be what they seem, even frightening at times, but as much as their master denies it, he is still capable of good.”
+Your host family may not be what they seem — even be frightening at times.
+But as much as their master denies it, he is still capable of good.”
 He paused for a moment to take hold of her hand.
 “If in doubt, keep to Giles and Hastings.
 I’ll be back to stay with you in a few days.
 I have been permitted to take Lambegus and Galahad to deal with a few other matters.”

 “So,” she murmured to herself.
 “He did take your suggestion.”

 “You did very well today, Elanore,” he squeezed her hand.
 “But I do not know if he means to be magnanimous.
 He did say that they were quite good at reading people.
 They would be able to see through Ilva.
 And I suppose he means to keep an eye on her.
 But I will use them to help with the townspeople in kind.
 And I’d like them to talk to the bookmaster and the guildleader.
-I think they might help them decipher a few other things — including what they said during their waking.”
+I think they might help decipher a few other things — including what the lions spoke of during their waking.”

 Elanore felt guilty for allowing the lions’ riddles to slip her mind.
 “I’ll ask the lions, too.
 You should as well.
 Galahad is a sensible beast — I believe he will be much clearer than the others.”

 “Not ‘it,’ but ‘he’?”
 He smiled at her use of the pronoun.
-“You seem to have grown quite fond of them.”
+“You seem to have grown rather fond of them.”